singh-man/books/crackingTheCoding/17_hard.md

 In this case, the problem  is really about finding a way to break up a string into separate words such that as few characters as possible are "left out" of the parsing.

 Note that we do not attempt to "understand" the string.
-We could just as well parse "thisisawesome" to be "this is a we some" as we could "this  is awesome:"
+We could just as well parse "thisisawesome" to be "this is a we some" as we could "this  is awesome."

 **Brute Force**